mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 **Examples of billable work**

 * Communicating with me (including emails, video calls, and in-person meetings)
-* Reading documents I ask you to read (including this one)
+* Reading documents that I ask you to read (including this one)
 * Researching a technique or technology relevant to your work
-* Going for a walk to think about a difficult problem
+* Going for a walk to think about a complex problem

 </div>